cookies-xor-cream/HugoTest/content/posts/poetry/karma-means-defanging-myself.md

 I'm only grieving.

 Thanks for all
-The breath I drew,
+the breath I drew,
-And with each one
+and with each one
 I had thought of you.

 And thought that I
-Should forget about
+should forget about
-The nowheres and
+the nowheres and
-The roundabout.
+the roundabout.

 You knew, coz I told
-You every week.
+you every week.
 But you say you didn't,
-Now I can't speak.
+and now I can't bear speak.

 But that's old news,
 I know it is.